peko/v4p/trunk/README.txt

 # use V4P to design a Flash-like technology

+# that is, write V4P bindings to known languages

 # use V4P as a basis for a full animated GUI stack

 ==various improvements==